pad01g/verifiable-moderation/README.md

  - verifiable-moderation.py
    - python source of the program.
  - src/verifiable-moderation
-   - stark source of the program.
+   - stark source of the program. it uses cairo v0. it should be upgraded to v1.
  - docker/verimod
    - independent daemon server program to check authority of specific public key (e.g. for filter-server).
  - docker/admin
    - add/remove authority for verimod key. admin delegates moderation rights to filter-server.
  - docker/noscl
    - nostr client
+     - nostr2 just submits messages
+     - nostr1:
+        - fetch data from filter-server
+        - check if data is correctly signed
+        - check if signature is delegated by trusted admin
+        - check if message by nostr2 can be shown
  - docker/nostr-rs-relay
    - nostr server
  - docker/filter-server